 By Janelle Schroy

 As parents, we too often associate the work of education with the word school.
-In the past two months, we’ve seen an unimaginable scenario take place.
-According to UNESCO, 70% of the world’s student population is unable to go to a school and extracurricular activities because of the coronavirus-related school closures.
+In the past year, we’ve seen an unimaginable scenario take place.
+According to UNESCO, 70% of the world’s student population was unable to go to a school and extracurricular activities in 2020 because of the coronavirus-related school closures.

 School is no longer in charge of educating kids, and truthfully, they never really were.
-Now, they may be out of the picture for the foreseeable future.
 If you thought your child’s school was responsible for their education, you were wrong.

-When the world began facing this global pandemic with no end in sight, we all became crystal clear about priorities.
+When the world began facing the global pandemic with no end in sight, we all became crystal clear about priorities.
 Your priority list might have looked something like mine:

 Priority #1 – PROTECTION: shelter, and don’t allow COVID-19 in my home